NBA Rumors: Rockets GM Daryl Morey Receives ‘Green Light’ To Pay Luxury Tax, Per ‘The Houston Chronicle’

 The Houston Rockets have gone through lots of ups and downs in the 2018-19 NBA season.
 Despite having a slow start, the Rockets managed to earn a playoff spot in the Western Conference and schedule a rematch against the reigning NBA champions, Golden State Warriors, in the Western Conference Semifinals.
-However, despite losing Kevin Durant to injury, the Warriors only needed five games to advance to the next round of the NBA Playoffs 2019.
+Despite losing Kevin Durant to injury, the Warriors only needed five games to advance to the next round of the NBA Playoffs 2019.

 Even without targeting big names in the 2019 NBA free agency, signing players on a cheap deal or using the mid-level exception will already bury the Rockets deep into the luxury tax hell.
 However, as Feigen revealed, Rockets General Manager Daryl Morey has already received a “green light” to pay the luxury tax if it means building a roster that can contend for the NBA championship title in the 2019-20 NBA season.